alicevillar/sfa_api/README.md

 ## 1.2.
 Microservice Architecture

-> :small_blue_diamond: Design based on a microservice architecture.
+> :small_orange_diamond: Design based on a microservice architecture.
 The SFA-API is connected to a NASA Open API called Astronomy Picture Of The Day (APOD), which returns the picture of the day.

 * [Microsservice Architecture - High level system design (HLD) diagram](https://github.com/alicevillar/sfa_api/blob/main/readme_img/microservice_architecture.jpg)